INSTRUCTIONS FOR INPUT OF DATA IN EXCEL

 Jarquio, R. V., Analytical Method in Reinforced Concrete, 1st

-Anyone interested in the truth and the analytical approach
+Anyone interested in the truth and the true analytical approach

 may consult these books and questions maybe emailed to the author as